Allbound Logo - Partner Programs

 That all doesn’t happen by accident, though.
 It takes thoughtful planning to create an exceptional partner experience that drives success for both of you.

-Engagement Strategy #1: Strong Partner Onboarding
+Engagement Strategy #2: Strengthen Partner Onboarding

 Onboarding shouldn’t be a pain for your partners (or your team!).
 Think of it as the building blocks of creating a strong, activated partner community that attracts and retains top players.
+Actions you can take to improve new-partner engagement:

-Set clear expectations upfront.
+• Set clear expectations upfront.
 Help your partners understand what you’re looking to accomplish, what you need from them, and how they’ll benefit.

-Check in regularly throughout onboarding so your partner knows they’re not alone.
+• Check in regularly throughout onboarding so your partner knows they’re not alone.
 Make yourself available to answer questions and provide insights where you can.
 Reach out proactively to share advice and helpful resources when possible.

-Engagement Strategy #2: Thoughtful Channel Partner Training With the Right Tools
+Engagement Strategy #3: Thoughtful Channel Partner Training With the Right Tools

 Similar to onboarding, it should be easy for your partners to learn about your product and how to sell effectively.
 With the right partner training software and channel sales technology, self-education doesn’t have to be a difficult or arduous process.